perchouli/codernitydb/docs/how_its_tested.rst

     your hardware).
 Really **do not** run tests suite on environments with less than 4 cpu cores without clock at least 2.5GHz, also if you run SSD for personal use, use ramcache instead.
-Test suite perorms more than 24 000 000 system calls to write, read, lseek.
+Test suite performs more than 24 000 000 system calls to write, read, lseek.

 .. note::
     For more details visit or clone our |cdb_repo| and check ``tox.ini`` and